How to Order Your Own Labwork

 First: make sure you have a LabCorp nearby.
 If not, see my suggestions below.

 My favorite website to order from is Marek Diagnostics because they have low prices.
-However, if you are looking for the COVID antibody test, that can only be ordered through LabCorp On Demand.
+However, if you are looking for the COVID antibody test, that can only be ordered through LabCorp On Demand because Marek doesn’t offer it.

 (To read why you might want this, see my posts COVID Spike Protein Disease: What It Is and How to Recover and I'm Recruiting Volunteers for a COVID Spike Protein Substack Study Plus Group Fasting Challenges).

-For other tests, LabCorp On Demand is outrageously expensive.
+For other tests besides the antibody test, LabCorp On Demand is outrageously expensive.
 For instance, it costs $17 to order a vitamin D test through Marek and $99 to order it from LabCorp.
 You will be given the same test at either price, you are just paying 6 times as much for the order.

 How to order the COVID antibody test without a doctor’s order.